napari/napari.github.io/guides/stable/3D_interactivity.md

 ## Determining where the click intersects the data
-Each napari layer has a method called `get_ray_intersections()` that will return the points on the data bounding box that a given line will intersect (`start_point ` and `end_point `). `start_point` and `end_point` are  the end points of line segment that intersects the layer's axis-alinged data bounding box. `near_point` is the end point that is closest to the camera (i.e, the "first" intersection") and `far_point` is the end point that is farthest from the camera (i.e., the "last" intersection).
+Each napari layer has a method called `get_ray_intersections()` that will return the points on the data bounding box that a given line will intersect (`start_point ` and `end_point `). `start_point` and `end_point` are the end points of a line segment that intersects the layer's axis-alinged data bounding box. `near_point` is the end point that is closest to the camera (i.e, the "first" intersection) and `far_point` is the end point that is farthest from the camera (i.e., the "last" intersection).
 You can use the line segment between `start_point` and `end_point` to interrogate the layer data that is "under" your cursor.

 ![click-intersection](images/3d_interaction_ray_intersection.png)